cbuchner1/CudaMiner/README.txt

 F - Fermi cards (Compute 2.x)
 K - Kepler cards (Compute 3.0).
-The letter S (for "spinlock") also works T - Titan, GTX 780 and GK208 based cards (Compute 3.5)
+The letter S (for "spinlock") also works T - Titan, GTX 780 and GK208 based cards (Compute 3.5) X - Experimental kernel.
+Currently requires Compute 3.5

 Examples:

 e.g. L27x3 is a launch configuration that works well on GTX 260
-     F28x4 is a launch configuration that works on Geforce GTX 460 K290x2 is a launch configuration that works on Geforce GTX 660Ti
+     F28x4 is a launch configuration that works on Geforce GTX 460 K290x2 is a launch configuration that works on Geforce GTX 660Ti T30x16 is a launch configuration that works on GTX 780Ti.

 You should wait through autotune to see what kernel is found best for your current hardware configuration.
 You can also override the autotune's